Lemon Drizzle Cake

 Candied Lemon Strips

 Lemon Drizzle Icing125g (1 cup) pure icing sugar

-- Preheat the oven to 170°C. Grease a 24cm (top measurement) or 2.5 litre (10 cup) capacity fluted ring tin with the melted butter and dust with flour to lightly coat., tapping out any excess.
+- Preheat the oven to 170°C (150°C fan-forced).
+Grease a 24cm (top measurement) or 2.5 litre (10 cup) capacity fluted ring tin with the melted butter and dust with flour to lightly coat, tapping out any excess.

-- Use an electric mixer to beat the butter, sugar and lemon zest in a medium mixing bowl.
-Use an electric mixer to beat the butter and sugar on high speed, scraping down the sides when necessary, until pale and creamy.
+- Use an electric mixer to beat the butter, sugar and lemon rind in a large mixing bowl, scraping down the sides when necessary, until very pale and creamy.
 Add the eggs one at a time, beating well after each addition until well combined.

-- When the cake is cool, make the Lemon drizzle icing.
+- When the cake is cool, make the Lemon Drizzle Icing.
 Sift the icing sugar into a medium bowl.
-Add the lemon juice and stir until smooth and is a heavy coating consistency.
+Add 4 teaspoons of the lemon juice and stir until smooth and is a heavy coating consistency, adding a little more lemon juice, ¼ teaspoon at a time, until the desired consistency is reached.
 Use a spoon to drizzle the icing over the cake allowing it to run down the sides.
 Set aside for 10 minutes or until the icing sets.

-- Transfer the cake to a serving plate, decorate with the Candied lemon rind and serve in wedges.
+- Transfer the cake to a serving plate, decorate with the Candied Lemon Strips and serve in wedges.